frozenpandaman/puz/README.md

  - No support for clue references/continuations (secondary highlight)
  - "Check" function will not mark a square incorrect if its answer is a rebus & do not show as the "revealed" color
- - Shaded squares (colored backgrounds) are not supported when viewing .puz files
+ - Shaded squares (colored backgrounds) are not supported in .puz format
  - Word highlighting malfunctions in (very rarely-used) unchecked/unnumbered 1x1 squares

 ---